Stacktical/stacktical.github.io/_posts/2019-07-24-dsla-listing-postponed-stacktical-partnership-p2pb2b.md

 While we undertand your frustration, we believe that P2PB2B team's approach to handling the issue is in the true spirit of reliability engineering, and we appreciate their commitment to maintaining a good quality of service for their exchange, even if it means exposing the Stacktical team and our community to some downtime.

-It's in our DNA to approach these situations cold-headed, since Stacktical has been created to help service providers align their reliability engineering and customer service capabilities with the risk that customers are willing to bear.
+It's in our DNA to approach these situations cool-headed, since Stacktical has been created to help service providers align their reliability engineering and customer service capabilities with the risk that customers are willing to bear.

 ## Turning a bad situation into an opportunity